peardeck/automation-code-challenge-test/README.md

 ## Setup

-Ensure you have git installed on your computer
+1. Ensure you have git installed on your computer
+2. Please make sure that your solution of adding login flow is done under integration/login.specs.js file path